hexpm/hexpm/lib/hexpm_web/templates/blog/020-hex-v24-released.html.md

 ### OAuth device flow

-Previously when authenticating with the Hex CLI your password was sent directly to the server and we were not able to properly hide the password input in the terminal.
-We have now replaced this with an [OAuth 2.0 device authorization flow](https://datatracker.ietf.org/doc/html/rfc8628).
+We have replaced password based authentication in the Hex CLI with an [OAuth 2.0 device authorization flow](https://datatracker.ietf.org/doc/html/rfc8628).
 When you run `mix hex.user auth` or any command that requires authentication you will be given a URL and a code to enter in your browser.

 <img src="/images/blog/020_device_verification.png" srcset="/images/blog/020_device_verification.png 2x" alt="Device verification code">